okdistribute/dps/readme.md

 Search, manage, and update datasets. **This is mostly vaporware right now.**

 With open data comes a price.
-Tracking and managing many urls from which you harvest data APIs can be a nightmare, let alone if you have custom scraping processes to clean that data!
-This will quickly become a desktop application that maps point-and-click functions to commandline features.
+It's difficult to track and manage all of the urls and APIs that provide data.
+Harvesting data for a simple query like 'city water' will become a nightmare, let alone if you have custom scraping processes to clean that data after it's downloaded!
+How do you know when the source data has changed?
+Enter DPS.

 ## Example